romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 **Fig_geodynamics**. **a.** Tectonic evolution interpreted for the different units exposed in NW Iberia. **b.** Distribution of the Palaeozoic continents showing the location of the European Variscides and the ensialic arc exposed in the Upper Allochthon (Martinez Catalan _et al._, 2009, and references therein).
 CZ, Cantabrian Zone; LAT, lower Allochthon thrust; LD, Lugodome; LFT, Lalín-Forcarei thrust; MBT, Mondoñedo basal thrust; OST, out-of-sequence thrusts; PSD, Pico Sacro detachment; PTSZ, Porto-Tomar shear zone; VF, Viveiro fault.

-> Update figure caption and maybe add a paleogeographic reconstruction?
+> NOTE: Update figure caption and maybe add a paleogeographic reconstruction?

 In the Cabo Ortegal Complex, such reworking of a Gondwanan margin during arc magmatism is compatible with the radiogenic isotope data available for the pyroxenites.
 This data include decoupled Hf-Nd with ε<sub>Hf(i)</sub> exceeding + 100 corresponding to Paleoproterozoic to Archean Hf model ages ([Tilhac _et al._, 2020](https://doi.org/10.1016/j.lithos.2019.105346)) as well as moderately enriched (_i.e._ EM1) Pb, Sr and Nd isotopes (Gravestock 1992, Santos _et al._, 2002, [Tilhac _et al._, 2017](https://doi.org/10.1016/j.epsl.2017.07.017)).

-> NOTE GEOCH: A summary of this isotopic data could be useful here.

 ### 5.2 Prograde tectonothermal evolution: the Devonian subduction

 All the HP-HT units of the Cabo Ortegal Complex record a deformation episode D<sub>1</sub> (Ábalos _et al._, 2003) ascribed to a Devonian subduction (**Fig_P-T-t-paths**).
 In the ultramafic massifs, it is recorded by a mylonitic foliation near tectonic contacts and sheath folds developed during thrusting of the massifs over the underlying granulites.

+> NOTE: Add the HP-HT map summarizing peak conditions?

 <img src="cabo-ortegal/fieldguide_figures/p-t-paths.png"
 style="max-width: 100%; max-height: 500px; height: auto;"/>